input-output-hk/plutus-pioneer-program/code/week02/README.md

         .\/ Endpoint "grab" ()
 ```

 *Give* takes the Integer argument and uses the helper function *mustPayToOtherScript* which takes the *valHash* and a Datum that, in this example, is completely ignored.
 It uses the *Datum* constructor to turn a *Data* into a *Datum*.
-In this case the *Data* is created using the *Constr* construtor taking a 0 and an empty list.
+In this case the *Data* is created using the *Constr* constructor taking a 0 and an empty list.
 Finally the amount to send to the address is specified using the helper function *Ada.lovelaceValueOf*.

 The transaction is then submitted, the script waits for it to be confirmed and then prints a log message.